Utkarsh-089/AI_Movie_Hub/README.md

 - **Row Level Security (RLS)** enabled on all tables
 - Users can only access their own data
 - Passwords are securely hashed by Supabase Auth
-- API keys for Lovable AI are stored server-side
+- API keys for AI are stored server-side
 - Input validation on all forms

 ## ⚠️ Common Issues & Troubleshooting